1alimeg/Fossa-Force/Requirements/feature_list.md

 >- once the distress event has been resolved the log of all communication will be saved for analysis
 >- the location of the initating distress event will be added into the database for the administrator analysis screen

+> ### 🟠General User interacts with system in the case of their own distress alert
+>
+>- this interaction will be limited to the user in distress
+>- The system as it processes the live IoT data will calculate a stress score above a certain threshold
+>- once this threshold has been passed, the system through the twilio API will send out a message to the user
+>- The user will receive a message asking if they are safe
+>- if they respond the appropriate safe responce, the alert will be canceled
+>- if they message that they are in distress, or do not respond within an alotted time period, the system will automatically notify the administrator
+>- this usercase flows directly into the following
+>   - user responding to a friend in distress
+>   - administrator using messaging portal to interact with user in distress

+> ### 🟠administrator views dashboard view (more information on dashboard view to be discussed)
+>
+>- general user previously logged in
+>- general user selects dashboard view from the sidebar menu
+>- logic of each view will be pre-determined progrematically in application
+>- latest data will be queried for in the database
+>- graphs build uisng relevent frameworks
+>- webpage will be populated with the latest up to date information for the user to view